0 Comment

 This team should be tasked with monitoring the program and assisting employees as required,

-They should also be analyzing the program impact, collecting feedback, suggesting changes in the policies/ processes, and implementing them after getting the necessary approvals.
+They should also analyze the program impact, collect feedback, suggest changes in the policies/ processes, and implement them after getting the necessary approvals.

 2Effective Employee Recognition Portal with HRMS Integration